-Attn: Adrian Salazar Email: asalazar@octa.net
+Attn: Charvalen Alacar Email: calacar@octa.net

 Project grants are determined through a competitive application process administered by OCTA.
 Agencies seeking funding must complete an online application, a supplemental application in the latest format, and provide supporting documentation that will be used to evaluate the project proposal as outlined below.
 Key information to be provided as part of the application process includes: